Adlan Amagov: Strikeforce

 In the summer of 2011, Adlan Amagov signed with Zuffa and made his U.S. debut at Strikeforce Challengers: Bowling vs. Voelker III against Ron Stallings.
 Amagov won the fight via split decision.

 Amagov was successful in his second bout for Strikeforce as he defeated veteran Anthony Smith via KO in the first round at Strikeforce Challengers: Britt vs. Sayers.

-Following his two wins, Amagov made his debut on a main card at Strikeforce: Rockhold vs. Jardine on January 7, 2012.
+Following his two wins, Amagov made his debut on a main card at Strikeforce: Rockhold vs. Jardine on 7 January 2012.
 He faced former EliteXC Middleweight Champion Robbie Lawler in the co-main event and lost the fight via TKO (flying knee and punches) early in the first round.

-Amagov returned to the promotion on August 18, 2012 at Strikeforce: Rousey vs. Kaufman.
+Amagov returned to the promotion on 18 August 2012 at Strikeforce: Rousey vs. Kaufman.
 He faced Keith Berry at the event and won via TKO early in the first round after a side kick to the knee and punches on the ground.

 Ultimate Fighting Championship

-On January 19, 2013, it was revealed that Amagov had signed to fight for the UFC.
+On 19 January 2013, it was revealed that Amagov had signed to fight for the UFC.

-Amagov made his promotional and Welterweight debut against fellow newcomer and former Strikeforce veteran Chris Spång on April 6, 2013 at UFC on Fuel TV 9.
+Amagov made his promotional and Welterweight debut against fellow newcomer and former Strikeforce veteran Chris Spång on 6 April 2013 at UFC on Fuel TV 9.
 Amagov dominated the fight from start to finish, earning a unanimous decision victory.

-Amagov faced TJ Waldburger on October 19, 2013 at UFC 166.
+Amagov faced TJ Waldburger on 19 October 2013 at UFC 166.
 He won the fight via knockout in the first round.

-Amagov was expected to face Jason High on January 15, 2014 at UFC Fight Night 35.
+Amagov was expected to face Jason High on 15 January 2014 at UFC Fight Night 35.
 However, Amagov pulled out of the bout due to injury and was replaced by promotional newcomer Beneil Dariush.
 After more than a year of absence from the sport, BloodyElbow editor Karim Zidan stated that Amagov had "no interest" in returning to MMA, and that he wants to "watch his kids grow up and is tired of cutting weight".

 MMA return

 In August 2016, it was announced that Amagov would return to MMA competition.
-He faced Jungle Fight champion Dirlei Broenstrup on August 21, 2016 in Russia and won the fight via submission in the first round.
+He faced Jungle Fight champion Dirlei Broenstrup on 21 August 2016 in Russia and won the fight via submission in the first round.

 Personal life

-He is a devout sunni Muslim and has a wife and son.
+He is married and has a son.
 On 5 June 2017, Amagov was involved in a violent altercation between rival Chechen business associates in Western Moscow that left two people dead and six others injured.
 Amagov was accused of stabbing another man in the chest during the encounter.